a-rahman-ali/youtube-clone/readme.md

 - **HTML**: For structuring the webpage.
 - **CSS**: For styling the webpage, using Google Fonts for typography.

+## Live Demo

+You can view the live version of this project [here](https://static-yt-clone.netlify.app/).

 ## Getting Started

 To view this project locally: